Mert-Cihangiroglu/Fine-Tuning-Yolov3/README.md

   3- Modify the configuration files of darknet YOLO according to the dataset. <br /> 4- Train with Google Colab.
 (Fine-tuning)
 ## Clone the Darknet:
-  After completing the first two steps mentioned above,you have to clone the [Link to Darknet](https://github.com/pjreddie/darknet) .
+  After completing the first two steps mentioned above, you have to clone the [Darknet repo ](https://github.com/pjreddie/darknet) .